Foundation Study 3

 What do the following verses say about Jesus Christ?

 1. Colossians 1:15

 Jesus is eternally preexistent (Colossians 1:17; John 1:1–2, 8:58).
 He existed before creation.
-At the beginning of time he is spoke of in the past tense.
 He was already in existence as a member of the Godhead before time began.
 His birth was His entrance onto the stage of humanity, not the beginning of His existence.

 2. Colossians 1:16

-Jesus is the creator of all things (John 1:3, 1:10; Romans 11:36; 1 Corinthians 8:6; Hebrews 1:2).
+Jesus is the Creator of all things (John 1:3, 1:10; Romans 11:36; 1 Corinthians 8:6; Hebrews 1:2).
 Jesus created all that exists.
 He is the agent through whom God created all that is.
-The glory of Jesus is exhibited through His role as Creator, not just Redeemer.
+Jesus displays his glory through His role as Creator, not just Redeemer.

 3. John 1:1

 Jesus is God.
 He is referenced as God (Philippians 2:6; John 10:33), the exact representation of God (Hebrews 1:3), the image of God (Colossians 1:15), the bodily expression of God (Colossians 2:9), equal with God (John 5:18), the fullness of God (Colossians 1:19), and possessing the authority of God (Luke 5:20–26).